WamWooWam/DiscordStats/README.md

 A simple tool to collect statistics from Discord servers using the Discord search "API".

 # Warning
-The search api is undocummented and requires a user token to use, which can get you BANNED PERMANENTLY from Discord.
+The search "API" is entirely undocummented and requires a user token to use, this is possibly the simplest way to get perma-banned from Discord, so, yeah, don't use this, it's a proof of concept.
+Got it?
+Got it.

+Don't blame me if you're a massive twat.